amonsoes/unity-agent/README.md

 In order for the agent to act in the environment Cartpole, the distribution over the actions is categorical for now.
 Change to Normal for more agnoistc agent.

+Best observed Hyperparams are stored in default params.
+Those need to change as soon as we deploy the algorithm to the new env.